inside.ewu.edu

 Pre-requisites: junior standing.

 Mastering is the last creative phase in the audio production process, the bridge between mixing and distribution.
-This class will teach audio tools and equipment, sound signal processing, acoustic concepts and ear training.
-During the class the instructor will guide students in the different genres of music and the creative mastering techniques that produce a quality product.
+This course covers audio signal processing, acoustic concepts, and ear training.
+Exploration of specific mastering practices for different genres of music and audio-visual media.

 MUSC 421.
 PEDAGOGY PRACTICUM.
 1 Credit.